 The National Rugby Championship (NRC) is Australia’s national professional rugby union football competition.
 Administered by Rugby Australia (Rugby AU) and contested by seven teams from around Australia including one international team from Fiji.

-The NRC is the highest tier of competition below the transnational Super Rugby tournament.
-The NRC has been instrumental in creating a clear pathway for up and coming players to transition from their local Club competition to Super Rugby franchises.
+The NRC is the highest tier of rugby below the transnational Super Rugby competition and has been instrumental in creating a clear pathway for up and coming players to transition from their local Club competition to Super Rugby franchises.

 ABOUT CANBERRA VIKINGS